-8. The UFC is the largest mixed martial arts (MMA) organisation in the world.
+7. The UFC is the largest mixed martial arts (MMA) organisation in the world.
 The UFC showcases the best international fighters using a variety of martial arts styles and disciplines.

-- 9. The UFC is televised lived each week on a Sunday with the timetabling of events including Early Preliminaries, Preliminaries and the Main Card.
-Events are held around the world predominantly in Las Vegas where the UFC is based. - 10.
+- 8. The UFC is televised lived each week on a Sunday with the timetabling of events including Early Preliminaries, Preliminaries and the Main Card.
+Events are held around the world predominantly in Las Vegas where the UFC is based. - 9.
 During UFC events, participants compete in fights using a combination of boxing, wrestling, judo and various other martial arts, these combined skills are referred to as "mixed martial arts", or MMA.
-The combination of all of these sports makes the UFC very popular with a diverse group of fans and patrons of the Venue, as with around the world. - 11.
+The combination of all of these sports makes the UFC very popular with a diverse group of fans and patrons of the Venue, as with around the world. - 10.
 UFC matches take place inside The Octagon, an eight-sided structure comprised of metal chain-link fencing.
-The fence is six feet high and allows for 30 feet of space from point to point within The Octagon. - 12.
+The fence is six feet high and allows for 30 feet of space from point to point within The Octagon. - 11.
 Each UFC bout is a series of five-minute rounds, with a one-minute rest period between rounds.
-Non-title fights last for three rounds, while championship UFC fights are five rounds in duration. - 13.
-There are currently 5 different UFC weight classes, being: - Lightweight; - Welterweight; - Middleweight; - Light Heavyweight; and - Heavyweight. - 14.
-Annexed and marked "Annexure B" is a copy of UFC Events Held in 2023, with "Annexure C" showing the Current Events Arranged for 2024 so far.
-Annexure C provides details of the location and time the events will be held based on Western Standard Time, which confirms the requirement for the ETP. - 15.
-The Venue's Redline Floor Plan is annexed and marked "Annexure D".
-It is proposed that the ETP would operate in the whole of the licensed area of the Venue.
+Non-title fights last for three rounds, while championship UFC fights are five rounds in duration. - 12.
+There are currently 5 different UFC weight classes, being: - Lightweight; - Welterweight; - Middleweight; - Light Heavyweight; and - Heavyweight. - 13.
+Annexed and marked "Annexure A" is a copy of UFC Events Held in 2023, with "Annexure B" showing the Current Events Arranged for 2024 so far.
+Annexure B provides details of the location and time the events will be held based on Western Standard Time, which confirms the requirement for the ETP. - 14.
+The Venue's Redline Floor Plans (i.e. ground and alfresco deck) are annexed and marked "Annexure C".
+It is proposed that the ETP would operate in the whole of the licensed area of the Venue. - 15.
+A Site Map for the Venue is annexed and marked "Annexure D", which provides an overview of the neighbourhood in closest proximity to the Venue.